 In this module, you will carry out experiments using classical examples of microfluidic devices.
 The devices will be fabricated by replica molding into PDMS.
-Silicon molds (fabricated in Module 2) as well as 3D printed molds will be used.
 Several designs are available.

 Microfluidic experiment 1: Gradient generator

-Microfluidic gradients have been developed over the last 8 years and have found widespread application in cellular chemotaxis studies for example.
+Microfluidic gradients have found widespread application in cellular chemotaxis studies for example.
 You will learn how to operate microfluidic devices using syringe pumps and experiment with a microfluidic gradient generator.
 First, you will punch holes into the PDMS for making the connections.
 You will then activate the surface of the PDMS with an air plasma, and then bond it to a glass slide.
 Next, you connect capillaries and deliver three different chemicals to the gradient generator, and observe the formation of a stationary biochemical gradient.

 Microfluidic experiment 2: Miniaturized Mosaic Immunoassays

 Using this assay, many different antigens can be screened at the same time in a small area using a minute amount of reagents, making the assays less labour-, time- and cost- intensive.
 You will learn how to handle microfluidic devices that operate based on capillary effects only (no pumps, no plugs), and that can be serviced manually using conventional micropipettes.
 You will learn how to use microfluidics to pattern lines of antibodies onto a surface to carry out combinatorial miniaturized mosaic immunoassay.